IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :HandleAuthHandle
 +++++++++++++++++++++++++

 Specific for Handle PIDs.
-Set this setting to <prefix/suffix> to be used on a global handle service when the public key is NOT stored in the default handle.
+Set this setting to <prefix>/<suffix> to be used on a global handle service when the public key is NOT stored in the default handle.
 By default this setting is absent and the Dataverse Software assumes it to be not set.
+If the public key for instance is stored in handle: 21.T12996/USER01.
+For this handle the prefix is '21.T12996' and the suffix is 'USER01'.
+The command to execute is then:

-``curl -X PUT -d '<prefix/<suffix>' http://localhost:8080/api/admin/settings/:HandleAuthHandle``
+``curl -X PUT -d '21.T12996/USER01' http://localhost:8080/api/admin/settings/:HandleAuthHandle``

 .. _:FileValidationOnPublishEnabled: